 91 Application Forms were submitted for the 2nd step out of the 100 pre-selected.

-The assessment procedure is based on a double analysis of the eligibility and quality criteria.
-A final decision about the projects approved is expected to be taken in autumn 2016.
+The assessment procedure was based on a double analysis of the eligibility and quality criteria.

 All the main information regarding the First call is included in this section: